TrebledJ/trebledj.github.io/content/posts/infosec/cpp-deserialization/2026-06-19-insecure-deserialization-and-confusion-attacks-in-cpp.md

 @@0xe8@@,0xcd,0xab,0x90,0x55,0x55,0x00,0x00, // pa, replaced with pointer to ITSELF
 ```

-Upon deserialization, the last 8 bytes would be replaced with *the address of the same 8 bytes* (a pointer to *itself*!).
+Upon deserialization, the last 8 bytes would be replaced with *the address of the same 8 bytes* (a pointer to *itself*).
 User code wouldn't know any difference and `deserialized->pa->x` would contain an address.

 When trying to read the data at `pa`, Cista will dereference the pointer **`0x555590abcde8`** and get the number 93825987759592.
 The data is the pointer!